CandleLibrary/Wind/README.md

 ## Types

- There are 10 types of tokens that the Whind Lexer will create.
-Type identifiers can be accessed through ***whind.types***, ***Lexer.types***, and the `types` property in Lexer instances.
+ There are 10 types of tokens that the Wind Lexer will create.
+Type identifiers can be accessed through ***wind.types***, ***Lexer.types***, and the `types` property in Lexer instances.
 Each type is identified with a power of 2 value to allow nested comparisons:
  ```js
  (lexer.type & (lexer.types.identifier | lexer.types.symbol)) ? true : false;
  ```